 And tomorrow, it will be done by marching and opposing Donald Trump’s visit to Britain.

 Len McCluskey is General Secretary of Unite the Union.
 He tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.